raniasalem9998/lonely-journal/python/python_3.md

 print("\nThat's all, folks!")
 ```
 # LAB
-## Estimated time
-20 minutes

-## Level of difficulty
-Intermediate

-## Objectives
-becoming familiar with the concept of numbers, operators and arithmetic operations in Python;
-understanding the precedence and associativity of Python operators, as well as the proper use of parentheses.
 ## Scenario
 Your task is to complete the code in order to evaluate the following expression: